Assessment and Treatment of Offending Behaviour in Forensic Settings - PSYC8250

 Learning outcomes

-3. Possess a conceptual understanding of the role of Forensic Psychologists in the assessment and treatment of people who have committed offences.
+1) Demonstrate a conceptual understanding of the role of forensic psychologists in the assessment and treatment of mentally disordered individuals who have committed offences.

-4. Possess a detailed understanding of issues related to the assessment, management and treatment of mentally disordered individuals who have committed offences.
+2) Evaluate issues related to the assessment, management, and treatment of mentally disordered individuals who have committed offences.

-5. Possess a detailed understanding of issues related to the assessment, management and treatment of non-mentally disordered individuals who have committed offences.
+3) Detail the assessment, management, and treatment of non-mentally disordered individuals who have committed offences.

-6. Possess a systemic understanding of relevant professional issues involved in working with both mentally disordered and non-disordered dangerous individuals who have committed offences.
+4) Identify and explain relevant professional issues involved in working with both mentally disordered and non-mentally disordered dangerous individuals who have committed offences.

-7. Demonstrate self-direction and originality through an ability to describe and critically evaluate the literature in assessment and treatment of people who have committed offences.
+5) Demonstrate self-reflection and originality through an ability to describe and critically evaluate the literature in assessment and treatment of people who have committed offences.

 Notes